iZettle/api-model/README.md

   MyModel.get_json("/bar") # => [#<MyModel:0x007 @name="Foo">, #<MyModel:0x007 @name="Bar">]
 ```

-You can override the default builder either on a per-call basis using the `:builder` option when making the API call, or by
+You can override the default builder either on a per-call basis using the `:builder` option.
+The class which you
-using the `api_config` block.
+use as a builder should respond to `#build`, with the instance hash as an argument:

 ```ruby
   class MyCustomBuilder